What To Expect From Me,

 So, you’ve narrowed down your list to a few DJs.
 Their websites look good or possibly they come with a positive referral.
 I’m stoked to be in the running!
 Your wedding is a big deal.
 I am committed to helping create the best wedding ever.

 So, now what?
 Let’s get some coffee, maybe a drink downtown, and share some wedding ideas.
-I’ll probably bring my wife too.
-She’s a full-time graphic designer and can offer some creative ideas.
-(She’s also a top-secret party DJ)

 I want to hear about your wedding plans and a little about what you’ve loved, (and maybe not loved) at other weddings you’ve attended.
 We’re going to talk about music & atmosphere from when your guests arrive, all the way through cocktail & dinner music, dance party music to last dance.

 You’ll learn a little about my MC style, which is super minimal.
 I’ll direct your guests as to what happens next, plus I’ll be the one inviting your partner and you to the dance floor to dance your first dance as a married couple.
 I’m not a comedian and honestly believe no one wants to hear a DJ talk at your wedding.

 It’s kind of a reality TV show for wedding DJs.
 I’m hoping we’ve “vibed” well together and you’re feeling good about hiring me to be your DJ.
 I’ve got a bunch of notes from our meeting and a good idea on the style of wedding you want.
 What’s next?
 I’m going to send you a proposal for your partner and you to review.
 If it looks good, you can sign it online, (no need for printing or faxing), then pay your deposit with any popular payment option.
 Once that happens, I’m officially your DJ.
 YES!
 (But now I’ve got a ton of work to do)